buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     The name of this parameter might varies depending on the Source step you are running.
-The concept explained here is common to all steps and applies to ``repourl`` as well as for ``baseURL`` (when aplicable).
+The concept explained here is common to all steps and applies to ``repourl`` as well as for ``baseURL`` (when applicable).
 Buildbot, now being aware of the repository name via the change source, might in some cases not need the repository url.
 There are multiple way to pass it through to this step, those correspond to the type of the parameter given to this step:

     ``None``
-        In the case where no paraneter is specified, the repository url will be taken exactly from the Change attribute.
-You are looking for that one if your ChangeSource step has all informations about how to reach the Change.
+        In the case where no parameter is specified, the repository url will be taken exactly from the Change attribute.
+You are looking for that one if your ChangeSource step has all information about how to reach the Change.

     string